PopMedNet-Team/cnds/README.md

 Lpp.Dns.Model/SQLScripts/Archive/DNS2_c_optional_MedicalCodes.sql
 DataMartClientDBSetup/Demonstration Query Tool.mdb
 After unzipping the files open the word document PopMedNet CNDS Build v3.docx to follow instructions on setting up an instance of CNDS.

+Please reach out to us at https://popmednet.atlassian.net/servicedesk/customer/portal/1/group/10 with questions or to report any problems.